ruggeri/tech-notes/randos/mining-massive-datasets.md

     * This cutoff implies a maximum count that you will have in memory, since not everyone can be above this threshold at the same time.

+## Ch5: Link Analysis

+* Early search engines were just inverted indexes.
+People term spammed to make their pages seem relevant to queries where they were not in fact relevant.
+* PageRank gives more weight to those pages where, by randomly clicking around, they are likely to end up.
+    * That's pretty similar to a MCMC idea.
+    * PageRank also started using terms that appeared in and near links to the document.
+Spammers had less control over these.
+    * Basically, the weight of a document is proportional to the weight of documents that refer to it.
+And the weight given to a term is proportional to the document it appears in.
+* You can calculate PageRank by defining a transition matrix, where the probability of moving from one document to the next is inversely proportional to the number of links.
+    * Then you start with an equal probability distribution, and just apply this matrix repeatedly.
+    * You are effectively finding an eigenvalue of this matrix.
+* To avoid dead-ends and "spider-traps" (strongly connected components with no out edges) getting all the PageRank, we introduce "taxation", which is a probability that the user gives up and jumps to some other page.
+* PageRank is used secondary to the inverted index to order the results.
+* To compute PageRank, note the transition matrix is sparse.
+But even then it is probably too big to hold in memory.
+    * We break the transition matrix into 16ths and the vector into 4ths.
+    * Each mapper is only responsible for apply a 16th of the matrix to 1/4 of the vector.
+This means there are 4 mappers per quarter of the vector, for 16 mappers overall.
+* We can make PageRank topic-sensitive by biasing the teleportation toward a subset of pages that are known to match a topic.
+    * Now, when we search, we can try to infer the topic from the query, and use the appropriate topic-sensitive PageRank.
+* They don't talk too much about how to infer a topic from a query.
+They suggest we can pick out important words from a subject by computing the tf-idf.
+Then we can do a Jacard similarity.
+* They talk about how to fight link spam, by changing the teleport set to just *trusted* pages, where users can't create links themselves.
+    * I think it would be easier just to detect UGC and eliminate those links.
+* They spend some additional time talking about hubs and authorities, but it's boring.